-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale - Barbiturates, except when used to treat epilepsy, cancer, or a chronic mental health disorder
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale

-If you receive Extra Help paying for your drugs, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
+If you receive "Extra Help" paying for your drugs, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
-(You can find phone numbers and contact information for Medicaid in Chapter 2, Section 7.)
+(You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)